RichardByrne95/CI-MS4-TuckIn/README.md

         -   Currently the default delivery times are every 15 minutes on the hour from when a restaurant opens.

-    7. Simply enter my card details for payment.
+    7. Simply and quickly enter my card details for payment.

         -   Stripe is used to accept card details securely in a one-line entry system.
 This allows users to enter all the details of their card in one line without having to change to another field on the form.